The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Structure and evolution of the accretor

+Within the VCA model, the formation of an inverted mean molecular weight gradient means that thermohaline mixing must be considered.
+In \Cref{fig:major_comparison} we can see that higher values of $\alpha_\text{th}$ lead to a more rapid decrease in surface temperature by approximately 0.05 to 0.08~dex.
+The most efficient thermohaline mixing that we include removes the composition gradient in a few time-steps (see \Cref{fig:thermohaline_mixing_internal_profiles_lineplot}), but it remains hotter and more luminous throughout the main sequence compared to the NVCA model.
+This is because while the composition gradient is removed the star has a higher helium abundance. \Cref{fig:major_comparison} shows that when thermohaline mixing is included we see this temperature difference decrease to approximately \SI{0.1}{\dex} ($\sim\SI{1.54}{\kilo\Kelvin}$).
+Thermohaline mixing has a bigger difference on the accretor tracks earlier in the main sequence evolution than at the end of the main sequence, where the tracks are more similar in their evolutionary path.

+The VCA models are similar as they ascend the red supergiant (RSG) branch.
+We were able to evolve both the VCA and NVCA models to the end of core carbon burning.
+The VCA model ends its evolution as a nitrogen-rich WN, Wolf--Rayet star, whereas the NVCA model ends its evolution as a red supergiant.
+This is important as the eventual supernova from the accretor depends on how the accretion is modelled.

 The increased luminosity of the accretor also impacts the lifetime of the star.
-We see that lifetime for the variable composition accretion is \SI{12.947}{\mega\yr}, while for the non-variable composition model it is \SI{14.102}{\mega\yr}.
-The extra luminosity clearly means that the star is burning through its nuclear fuel more quickly.
-The source of the extra luminosity is likely due to the increased central temperature of the star.
+The lifetime of the VCA model is \SI{12.09}{\mega\yr}, while for the NVCA model it is \SI{12.9}{\mega\yr}.
+The higher luminosity of the VCA model causes the star to burn through its nuclear fuel faster than the NVCA model.

-If the mean molecular weight increases from the accreted material, then the contribution of $P_\text{gas}$ to the total pressure falls.
-Thus, $T$ has to increase to provide additional pressure support.
-This higher temperature is reflected in the higher luminosity and surface temperature of the star.
-The shorter lifetimes may balance out the total contribution of luminosity to a stellar population of these stars -- they are more luminous for a shorter time.
-However, the higher effective temperature will still mean these stars will output more ionizing photons than would otherwise be expected.

-It is also interesting to postulate what the variable composition accretion models be observed as.
-Some of the parameters of the star are typical of main sequence but they will be overluminous for their mass, have helium-rich surfaces, and be hotter than one might expect for stars with this luminosity.
-The effective temperature of our model here would be in the O3 to O4 range.
-Immediately this suggests that such stars could be the WN/O3 stars as identified by \citet{Massey:2023}, although it has previously been suggested that such stars were in fact the helium donors from binary interaction \citep{Gotberg:2018, Smith:2018}.
-The idea that the WN/O3 stars could be in fact the accretor stars does link well with their apparent single-star nature \citep{Massey:2023} and their relative isolation compared to other massive stars \citep{Smith:2018}, suggesting again the WN/O3 stars require further detailed investigation.

-Another possible evolution phase where these accretor stars could be different is during their yellow supergiant (YSG) phase. \citet{Beasor:2023} and \citet{DornWallenstein:2023} have suggested there is an overabundance of YSGs in massive stellar populations compared to that predicted by population synthesis.
-Because the evolution of the accretor is so unusual on the main sequence and the star is hotter than expected, we have checked to see if the YSG phase is affected by the helium rich material being transferred.